21 Incredible DC in Winter Events For You to Experience This Season

 The event is held at the National Union Building at the end of February.
 This is a great group activity for those who love to try new drinks.

 Review the website for a complete schedule of the event and to purchase tickets ahead of time.
-Everyone entering the event must have a ticket, regardless of if they plan to drink or not.
+Everyone entering the event must have a ticket, regardless of whether they plan to drink or not.

 See a Play at the Shakespeare Theatre Company